Division of Social and Economic Sciences

 DDRI Full Proposal

-The Fall target date for submission of proposals to the Sociology DDRI competition are November 25, 2014 and then October 15 annually thereafter.
-Based on the evaluation of proposals in the Fall competition, some doctoral students will be invited to revise and resubmit proposals for the Spring competition (March 2, 2015 and then February 28 annually thereafter).
-Proposals to the annual Spring competition will only be accepted from doctoral students whose proposals were declined in the Fall competition and who are formally invited to resubmit.
-Those not receiving a resubmission invitation can only reapply to the following fall target date (October 15).
+The Fall 2018 target date for submission of proposals to the Sociology DDRI competition is October 29, 2018.
+Based on the evaluation of proposals in the Fall competition, some Principal Investigators and co-PIs may be invited to revise and resubmit proposals for the Spring competition ( February 28, 2019 and annually thereafter).
+Proposals to the annual Spring competition will only be accepted from PIs and co-PIs whose proposals were declined in the Fall competition and who are formally invited to resubmit.
+Those not receiving a resubmission invitation can only reapply to the following Fall target date (October 15).

 The Sociology Program supports basic research on all forms of human social organization -- societies, institutions, groups and demography -- and processes of individual and institutional change.
 The Program encourages theoretically focused empirical investigations aimed at improving the explanation of fundamental social processes.
-Included is research on organizations and organizational behavior, population dynamics, social movements, social groups, labor force participation, stratification and mobility, family, social networks, socialization, gender roles, and the sociology of science and technology.
-The Program supports both original data collections and secondary data analysis that use the full range of quantitative and qualitative methodological tools.
+Included is research on organizations and organizational behavior, population dynamics, social movements, social groups, labor force participation, stratification and mobility, family, social networks, socialization, gender, race and the sociology of science and technology.
+The Program supports both the collection of original data and secondary data analysis and is open to the full range of quantitative and qualitative methodological tools.
 Theoretically grounded projects that offer methodological innovations and improvements for data collection and analysis are also welcomed.